CANR Mentoring Policy

 - Assistance for units (through the respective chair’s or director’s office) to create and maintain a central repository for information about mentoring policies; and

-- Provision of information to prepare new faculty (e.g., resources, expectations) as part of annual college orientation;
+- Provision of information to prepare new faculty (e.g., resources, expectations) as part of annual college orientation; and

-The DFD will also serve as a confidential source available to all CANR faculty members —to serve as a resource (by identifying appropriate individuals with relevant expertise for advice/consultation for professional development) and/or by discussing sensitive issues with CANR faculty members at the faculty members’ invitation.
+The ADFAD will also serve as a confidential source available to all CANR faculty members —to serve as a resource (by identifying appropriate individuals with relevant expertise for advice/consultation for professional development) and/or by discussing sensitive issues with CANR faculty members at the faculty members’ invitation.

 Review and Evaluation

 The effectiveness of the college and unit mentoring programs will be assessed at an interval not to exceed 5 years.
+The College may periodically gather feedback from faculty regarding mentoring experiences to support continuous improvement of mentoring programs across CANR.